Unfiled taxes aren’t as overwhelming as they seem.

 - Extreme hardship

-The IRS has been known to accept reasonable cause for many other reasons.
-Don’t be afraid to share your situation or story for a reasonable cause.
+The IRS has been known to accept reasonable cause for many other reasons as well.
+Don’t be afraid to share your situation or story for reasonable cause.

 $290,973 Saved